craftercms/docs/source/developers/cook-books/content-queries/basic-query-mechanics.rst

 Crafter CMS supports 4 specific types of content queries:

 * Cross content Solr queries.
 This enables you to query any/all content objects, by any group of properties)
-* Cross content ElasticSearch queries.
+* Cross content Elasticsearch queries.
 This enables you to query any/all content objects, by any group of properties)
 * Filtered Structural Queries.
 This enables you to query against the repository structure e.g. "Get all articles by author XYZ"
 * Content Item specific query.
 This enables you to write queries inside of a given content item